RandomPrototypes/RPMixedRealityCapture/README.md

 Run the executable RPMixedRealityCapture

 ### MacOS
-I didn't test it yet, run the executable
+Run the executable in the terminal
+`rpmixedrealitycapture`

 # OpenCV backend